JakaCobot/JakaCobot.github.io/docs/en/guide/SRCI/SRCI_en.md

 ### Troubleshooting
 General debug steps:
-1. Check if controller version and SRCI Addon match or not
+1. Check if controller version and SRCI Addon match or not.
-2. Check if Addon is running or not
+2. Check if AddOn is running or not.
-3. Check Profinet Status（PLC must use right JAKA GSDML）
+3. Check the PROFINET status（PLC must use the right JAKA GSDML）
-4. Check if PLC Profinet data is configured right or not
+4. Check if the PLC PROFINET data is configured right or not.
-5. Contact JAKA technical support team（send email to SRCI.Support@jaka.com， attaching Addon exported files）
+5. If the above steps still don't work, please contact JAKA technical support team（send an email to SRCI.Support@jaka.com, attaching Addon exported files）.
 ![pic](./pic/export_EN.png "export addon")

 Follow the steps below to troubleshoot when JSI communication fails:
 1. Make sure the PROFINET between JAKA and PLC is connected and functioning.
 2. Make sure the PLC configuration is correct.
 3. If the communication often disconnects, please check whether the switch meets the PROFINET requirement.
-Or directly connect the PLC with controller.
+Or directly connect the PLC with the controller.
 4. If PROFINET is in normal connection, then the issue might be of the JSI.
 5. If HMI simulation is needed, please set "PG/PC Interface" (contact Siemens for detailed information).